 Skip to main content

-Insights: Inflationary Impact on Re-Shoring
+Supply Chain Consulting Insights: Inflationary Impact on Re-shoring

 Global supply chain disruptions and geo-political events have caused a resurgence in interest around re-shoring or near-shoring, defined as transferring business operations (manufacturing) back to or near to the U.S. For ease of reading, we will refer to “re-shoring” to cover both re-shoring, and near-shoring.